-Following our trip to the aquarium a couple of weeks ago, I wanted to create an underwater themed sensory, messy play activity for Oliver.
-After trawling ‘Pinterest’ for a while, I stumbled across an amazing soap sea foam activity posted by Two – Daloo.
+Following our trip to The Blue Planet Aquarium a couple of weeks ago, I wanted to create an underwater themed sensory, messy play activity for Bear.
+After trawling Pinterest for a while, I stumbled across an amazing soap sea foam activity posted by Two – Daloo.

-I absolutely love sensory and messy play activities and so after seeing this fabulous idea, I wanted to create something similar for me and Oliver to do on a rainy Friday afternoon.
+I absolutely love sensory and messy play activities and so after seeing this fabulous idea, I wanted to create something similar for me and Bear to do on a rainy Friday afternoon.

 - ½ litre of washing up liquid